open-io/oio-sds/Variables.md

 ### sqliterepo.election.wait.quantum

 > In the current sqliterepo repository, while loop-waiting for a final election status to be reached, this value sets the unit amount of time of eacch unit wait on the lock.
-Keep this value rather small to avoid waitin for too long, but not too small to avoid dumping CPU cycles in active waiting.
+Keep this value rather small to avoid waiting for too long, but not too small to avoid dumping CPU cycles in active waiting.

  * default: **4 * G_TIME_SPAN_SECOND**
  * type: gint64